Don’t fall into the car finance trap, read on for our top nine tips for finding the best car finance deals.

 Leasing deals can sometimes work out cheaper as consumers may not have to pay for servicing and repairs.

 It is also worth looking at cars that have been pre-registered by a dealer.
-They only have a few miles on the clock so in effect you get a nearly brand-new vehicle at a second-hand price.
+They only have a few miles on the clock so, in effect, you get a nearly brand-new vehicle at a second-hand price.

-The collapse of a motor manufacturer can have a knock-on effect on a car's re-sale value plus the availability of vehicle parts - these factors should be carefully considered by potential buyers.
+The collapse of a motor manufacturer can have a knock-on effect on a car's resale value plus the availability of vehicle parts - these factors should be carefully considered by potential buyers.

 As well as haggling on the price, look for free extras such as extended warranties and service packages.
 The salesperson may be very keen for your business, especially towards the end of their sales month period, and can offer you more than when you first walked in the door.